IRIS-LAB/iris-front-ui/README.md

 npm run styleguide
 ```

-### Use the library to another project
+### Use the library with another project

 ```
-npm install --save iris-elements
+npm install --save iris-ui-elements
 ```

 ### Customize configuration